Look out for the supermoon tonight!

-I love making new molecules and using X-ray crystallography to see exactly what they look like.
+Favourite thing to do in science I love making new molecules and using X-ray crystallography to see exactly what they look like.

 I live in Edinburgh with my 2 hamsters, Polly and Jason.
 I named them after my bosses, before I realised that they were both boys.
 Polly and Jason the humans find this a bit confusing.

 I volunteer on a helpline for injured bats and am working my way around Europe taking part in half marathons.